-If you’d like to drink alcohol, you need to go to a tavern.
-Istanbul is famous for its raki-fish nights.
 You can go to the grill restaurant and eat kebabs over the fire.
 If you want to have a lively and entertaining evening in Istanbul, you should definitely go to Çiçek Pasajı or Nevizade taverns.
 If you prefer a quieter environment you might prefer other taverns.
 If you want to be in a calmer environment, there are also quiet taverns.
 Places such as Karaköy Restaurant, Cumhuriyet Meyhanesi are just for you.
 You can go to these places after or before the UEFA Champions League final in Istanbul.

 Related Post: Traditional Turkish Tastes You Must Try in Istanbul

 8. Football Culture and Considerations of the Country